 The use of relative value credit analytics is not new, but the importance of this methodology has come into sharper focus and has been the subject of increased investor attention over the last 12 months.

 There are two main reasons why relative value credit strategy has become a hot topic in the last year.
 The first is an extraordinary surge of issuance seen in bond market.
 The second is the extreme volatility within the credit sector in the face of COVID-19.
-Both these phenomena have created significant opportunities for realisation of value, and although, by the time of writing (end of May 2021), the markets have calmed down considerably from the turbulence seen 12 months earlier, the party is not over yet.
+Both these phenomena have created significant opportunities for realisation of value, and although, by the time of writing, the markets have calmed down considerably from the turbulence seen 12 months earlier, the party is not over yet.